520 Participants Needed

 Participants must not be taking medications that affect body weight, like steroids, within 6 months of joining the study.

-Is NOURISH-T+ safe for childhood cancer survivors?
+What prior data suggests that the NOURISH-T+ program is safe for childhood cancer survivors?

 Who Is on the Research Team?